Menu

 Common Malpractice Claims in Maryland

-The average medical malpractice settlement in Maryland can significantly fluctuate based on a multitude of factors including the degree of injury sustained and the specifics surrounding the incident, with settlements ranging from hundreds of thousands to multiple millions of dollars for the most severe cases.
+The average medical malpractice settlement in Maryland can significantly fluctuate based on many factors including the degree of injury sustained and the specifics surrounding the incident, with settlements ranging from hundreds of thousands to multiple millions of dollars for the most severe cases.
 When it comes to common malpractice claims in Maryland, there are several categories that these cases typically fall into:

 • What is the average medical malpractice settlement in Maryland?Misdiagnosis or delayed diagnosis: This includes situations where a healthcare provider either incorrectly diagnoses a condition or fails to diagnose it in a timely manner, potentially leading to delayed treatment and a worsened health outcome for the patient.